Hypobeggar/hci-project3/UsabilityReport.md

   * Assigned to: Matthew and Shahaan

 - Update the main navigation bar style
   The current navigation bar has a vertical style when it should be horizontal.
-Users suggest a centralized navigation bar may not be best choice.
+Users suggest a centralized navigation bar may not be the best choice.
   * Assigned to: Zach

 - Fix cart functionality
   Users did not know if their items were added to the cart or not.
+Adding and removing from the cart should be made more apparent.
 A working counter of items should be implemented.
 Prices should be updated when changes are made to the cart.
   * Assigned to: Tyler, Zach, Shahaan, and Matthew

 - Improve overall typography
   Current size for "add to cart" and "remove" buttons is too small.
 Fonts can be better selected to promote readability.
-Ensuring sizes are legible and guide users also promotes readability.
+Ensuring sizes are legible and can guide users also promotes readability.
   * Assigned to: Shahaan and Matthew

 - Fix security issue